 }

-Listing AD-1: A simplified version of the vec! macro definition
+Listing D-1: A simplified version of the vec! macro definition

-Note: the actual definition of the vec! macro in the standard library includes code to pre-allocate the correct amount of memory up-front.
-That code is an optimization that we’ve chosen not to include here to make the example simpler.
+Note The actual definition of the vec! macro in the standard library includes code to preallocate the correct amount of memory up front.
+That code is an optimization that we don’t include here to make the example simpler.